dakshina99/product-apim/all-in-one-apim/modules/integration-v2/tests-common/clients/publisher/docs/ApIsApi.md

 # **apisApiIdEnvironmentsEnvIdKeysGet**
 > Map&lt;String, String&gt; apisApiIdEnvironmentsEnvIdKeysGet(apiId, envId)

-get environment specific API properties
+Get environment specific API properties

 This operation can be used to retrieve environment specific API properties from an existing API.